Protocol Switching

 H3 caveats

-Three things to know before you RefreshWithProtocol("h3"):
+Three things to know before reaching for RefreshWithProtocol("h3"):

 Protocol values

-RefreshWithProtocol accepts: "h1"/"http1"/"1" for HTTP/1.1, "h2"/"http2"/"2" for HTTP/2, "h3"/"http3"/"3" for HTTP/3, and "auto" (or empty string) to race H3 vs H2 with fallback to H1.
+RefreshWithProtocol accepts "h1"/"http1"/"1" for HTTP/1.1, "h2"/"http2"/"2" for HTTP/2, "h3"/"http3"/"3" for HTTP/3, and "auto" (or empty string) to race H3 against H2 with fallback to H1.
 Anything else returns an error.